ProjectPythia/pythia-foundations/_sources/preamble/how-to-use.md

 A local Jupyter Notebook server should open in your web browser.
 Simply open the .ipynb file using the Notebook server’s file browser and you are good to go.
-Alternatively, you could “clone the site” and download all of the notebooks.
+If you want to work with many Pythia Foundations notebooks, you might want to “clone the site” and download all of the notebooks.
 First click on the Pythia Foundations GitHub icon (see figure below) and select repository.
 Then follow the instructions in our Getting Started with GitHub [guide](https://foundations.projectpythia.org/foundations/getting-started-github.html#) for cloning a repository.
+The steps used above for configuring your Conda environment should work for this method as well.

 ![Annotated Pythia Foundations home page](../images/foundations_diagram.png)